Bhutan West to East, 20th October-2nd November 2018

 Cost per person:

-- These costs include supplements and surcharges as detailed below.
-Discounts will be applied when more than three people have booked to join the tour.
+- Discounts will be applied when three or more book to join the tour together.
 Please contact us for discount details.

 What is included in the Bhutan Tour: